The Chemistry of Death (TV series)

-The Chemistry of Death is a German/British television series based on the same named novel by crime fiction writer Simon Beckett.
+The Chemistry of Death is a German/British television series based on the novel of the same name by crime fiction writer Simon Beckett.
 The series stars Harry Treadaway, Samuel Anderson, Jefferson Hall and Jeanne Goursaud.
-It premiered on January 12, 2023 in Germany and on January 19, 2023 in the United Kingdom.
+It premiered on 12 January 2023 in Germany and on 19 January 2023 in the United Kingdom.

 Plot

-Based on the best-selling novel The Chemistry of Death, the series tells the story of Dr. David Hunter, who is forced by a tragic stroke of fate to give up his profession.
+Based on the best-selling novel The Chemistry of Death, the series tells the story of Dr. David Hunter, who was forced by a tragic stroke of fate to give up his profession as a forensic pathologist.
 He has set up a new life in a small village called Manham.
 There he works as a partner to the village doctor, Dr. Maitland.
 When the local police ask him to help solve a murder case, the ghosts of his past plague him.
 Now Hunter has to decide whether to turn away or return to his old life, which he actually wanted to leave behind forever.
-Even as the demons of his past haunt him, Hunter decides to return to work for the police and is drawn into cases that brings him to his limits.
+Even as the demons of his past haunt him, Hunter decides to return to work for the police and is drawn into cases that bring him to his limits.